fodortibi/testautomation/src/test/user_stories.md

 12.)

-As a user I can ask the Trip Planner, so that ticket can be buyed before the trip.
+As a user I can ask the Trip Planner, so that ticket can be bought before the trip.

 13.)